junh1024/junh1024-Documents/Media/Tagging Guide.md

 - Piano Concerto No. 3 - Andante
 - Piano Concerto No. 3 - Allegro maestoso

-If the work is already in Album like "Symphony No. 5", &/ using the work in Title, you could go:
+If the work is already in Album like "Symphony No. 5", &/ using the work in Title is too long, you could go:

 - I Andante-Allegro con anima
 - II Andante cantabile, con alcuna licenze-Moderato con anima